dstrohmaier/dstrohmaier.github.io/_posts/2018-05-11-recent-reading.markdown

 - Paul Graham: *Hackers & Painters*

 I'm currently working my way through another book by Graham: ANSI Common Lisp.
 This one here I could read while reading the Tube.
 Graham has been called a hacker philosopher, but, to be honest, I get more from his writing on hacking than when he touches on philosophy.
-That's not surprising.
-If a degree in philosophy didn't allow you to see the gaps in the arguments of a clever amateur, it would hardly amount to anything.
-Graham's essay on free speech remains unaware of a lot of subtleties, for example the idea that moral claims might have very different truth-conditions from descriptive claims or no proper truth-conditions at all.
-He just treats Galileo's claims about astronomy as unfoot with claims about how we should behave.
+Graham's essay on free speech neglects a lot of subtleties, for example the idea that moral claims might have very different truth-conditions from descriptive claims or no proper truth-conditions at all.
+He just treats Galileo's claims about astronomy as on foot with claims about how we should behave.
 Furthermore, society appears *exclusiviely* as an unsophistacted hoard and the individual as defender of truth against peer pressure.
 What about some epistemic humility as an individual?
-Now maybe Graham's got answers to these points, but he barely scratches the surface in this essay.
+Maybe Graham's got answers to these points, he has studied philosophy in college after all[0], but he barely scratches the surface in this essay.
 Let's enjoy the insights about LISP instead.

 - Bryan Lee O'Malley: *Lost at Sea*